 If this is all sounding a bit too complicated, don’t worry – we’ve got you covered with a step-by-step guide.
 Soon enough, you’ll be fragging mates online (via LAN) or gibbing bots offline in classic game modes like Deathmatch, Team Deathmatch and Capture the Flag.
 Full credit to Ronny Stiftel for all his efforts.

 At the end of the article, you can find a list of the best FPS games available on the App Store: alternatively, check out our 50 Best iOS Indie Games of 2013 article.
-Also, don't forget to check out our free sample copy of issue 0 of Grab it Magazine
+Also, don't forget to check out our free sample copy of issue 0 of Grab it Magazine.
+We also recently reviewed an iOS remake of 1996 Doom Engine era FPS Strife, which you can read here.

 The Step-by-Step Guide